|Minimum Stay||2 nights|

 * Pricing based on the size of your group and or how many buildings allocated for your group.

-* Flat rate pricing of $1,000 per night for most large groups plus cleaning fee and state and local taxes.
+* Flat rate pricing of $1,000 per night for groups of up to 30 plus cleaning fee and state and local taxes.

 * Special Inclusive 4 day/3 night package for Private Corporate Conference & Retreat.